Indiana DUI, OWI

 OWI, DUI, DWI, OVWI in Indiana are used Interchangeably

-OWI, DWI, and DUI are all terms that mean the same in Indiana.
-There are currently two ways to be convicted of OWI in Indiana for drinking and driving.
+OWI, DWI, and DUI are all terms that mean the same in Indiana, however the proper term in Indiana would be Operating while intoxicated or OWI.
+There are multiple ways in Indiana to obtain an OWI charge.

 Drinking and driving charges in Hamilton and Marion County, Indiana are treated very seriously under Indiana Criminal Law.
 It does not take much to surpassed the legal limit of .08% and unfortunately it happens far too often and to all kinds of people.